 The Trust’s capital has been invested in two main areas:

-- Shares and other securities quoted on the world's Stock Exchanges
+- External Investments - Shares and other securities quoted on the world's Stock Exchange

 Shetland Leasing and Property Developments Limited